atar-axis/xpadneo/docs/README.md

 ## Other Projects

 * [xow](https://github.com/medusalix/xow) is a driver for the Xbox One S controllers, too, and supports the native dongles packaged with the controller.
-Kudos to @medusalix for working together on finding some work aorunds for controller firmware bugs.
+Kudos to @medusalix for working together on finding some work-arounds for controller firmware bugs.
 * [xpad](https://github.com/paroj/xpad) supports this and many other controllers in USB mode.